Sustainability

 As in-person events have experienced a resurgence in the past few years, there’s been an increased focus on their environmental impact.
 While research on event waste is scarce, many reach the same conclusion: Attendees at in-person events often generate a lot of waste.
 Just over four pounds (1.89kg), according to some studies.
-Sustainable events are a must.
+Planning environmentally sustainable events is becoming a priority for organizations that want to reduce environmental impact and meet attendee expectations.

-There’s a clear demand for more sustainable businesses, events included.
+Demand for environmentally responsible events continues to grow across industries.
 Sixty-six percent of companies are trying to use more sustainable energy.
-And 87% of consumers will support companies who have a mission and stand by it.
+And 87% of consumers will support companies that have a mission and stand by it.
+As a result, many organizers are focusing on environmentally sustainable events that reduce waste, lower emissions and demonstrate measurable environmental responsibility.

 But there’s more to delivering sustainable events than meets the eye.
 Events are complex, with numerous processes and variables that make each one unique.
 And these aren’t the only challenges making sustainable events hard to deliver.